wongjl/AIP_Task/README.md

 You should be directed to a page similar to the below screenshot.
 ![interface](https://github.com/wongjl/AIP_Task/blob/main/images/interface.png)

 2) Fill in the URL link and question textbox and click on 'Run'.
+The results should be shown on the ouputs alongside with the queried document image.

 ## Model Information
 **Inputs**